verus-lang/verus/source/docs/guide/src/container_bst_first_draft.md

 create a new node.

 (Aside: One slight snag has to do with a limitation of Verus's handing of mutable references.
-Specifically, Verus doesn't yet support an easy to get a `&mut T` out of a `&mut Option<T>`.
+Specifically, Verus doesn't yet support an easy way to get a `&mut T` out of a `&mut Option<T>`.
 To get around this, we use [`std::mem::swap`](https://doc.rust-lang.org/std/mem/fn.swap.html) to get ownership of the node.)

 ```rust
 {{#include ../../../rust_verify/example/guide/bst_map.rs:insert}}
 ```

-Observe that the specification of `TreeMap::insert` can be given in terms of [`Map::insert`](https://verus-lang.github.io/verus/verusdoc/vstd/map/struct.Map.html#method.remove).
+Observe that the specification of `TreeMap::insert` is given in terms of [`Map::insert`](https://verus-lang.github.io/verus/verusdoc/vstd/map/struct.Map.html#method.remove).

 ### Implementing the `delete` operation